igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/track_attributes.md

 To **set a attribute value for a specific track**, right-click on the track (either in the data panel or the track name) to bring up a pop-up menu that is specific to the track type.

-!!! note " "
+!!! tip " "
     Some attributes can be set on multiple tracks at the same time.
 First, select all the tracks and then right click on one of them to bring up the pop-up menu.
-You can select multiple tracks either by using the normal multi-select mouse actions (e.g. CTRL-click on Windows; CMD-click on Mac) or by clicking an attribute in the [sample attribute panel](../sample_attributes.md) to select all tracks tagged with that attribute value.
+You can select multiple tracks either by using the normal multi-select mouse actions (e.g. `Ctrl-click` on Windows; `Cmd-click` on MacOS) or by clicking an attribute in the [sample attribute panel](../sample_attributes.md) to select all tracks tagged with that attribute value.

 Select *View > Preferences* to **change the default value for an attribute** for a particular track type.
 Not all default values are user settable.